DyslexicS8n/TicTacToe/README.md

 # TicTacToe
 This is my first functional project, it cant be rezied yet but i hope someone enjoys it.
+Just open up the "homepage.html" file and click start

-Please send me some feedback if you'd like
+Please send me some feeback if youd like!.